hinrikur/far-ABLTagger/README.md

 #### Inflection data

 As ABLTagger makes use of a morphological database in the [DIM basic format](https://bin.arnastofnun.is/DMII/LTdata/s-format/), an Experimental Database of Faroese Morphology (EDFM) was compiled from various sources and formatted in this manner, in order to use with ABLTagger.
+The EDFM contains about 1.000.000 inflectional forms in 67,180 individual paradigms.
 This is contained within the file `edfm.csv`.

 The contents of EDFM are described below.
 The sources of inflectional paradigms were the Faroese dictionary foundation (OBG), the Faroese naming committee (Navnanevndin) and Wiktionary (via [UniMorph](https://unimorph.github.io/)).
 Additionally paradigms were generated from OBG data using scripts (OBG-gen) and various paradigms, mostly non-inflecting words, were created manually.
 The OBG and Navnanevndin paradigms were accessed via [Sprotin.fo](www.sprotin.fo)